Heroku Scala Support

 Adjusting Environment for a Dyno Size

-When a new dyno size is selected, the following settings are automatically added to JAVA_TOOL_OPTIONS
+When you select a new dyno type some JVM flags are automatically added to JAVA_TOOL_OPTIONS

 Monitoring Resource Usage

-Additional JVM flags can be used to monitor resource usage in a dyno.
+You can use additional JVM flags to monitor resource usage in a dyno.
 The following flags are recommended for monitoring resource usage:

 -XX:+PrintGCDetails -XX:+PrintGCDateStamps -XX:+PrintTenuringDistribution -XX:+UseConcMarkSweepGC